OWASP/www-project-web3-wallet-security/README.md

   Provides practical methodologies for testing, auditing, and validating wallet implementations against known attack scenarios.

 These resources are designed to work together to establish a consistent and effective approach to wallet security.

+---

+##  Why Wallet Security Matters

+Web3 wallets are the primary interface between users and decentralized systems.

+They are responsible for:

+- Managing private keys and sensitive data
+- Signing transactions and messages
+- Interacting with external applications and smart contracts

+Despite this, wallets remain one of the most targeted and least standardized components in the ecosystem.

+Attacks increasingly focus on:

+- Manipulating user signing behavior
+- Exploiting trust in external data (RPC, dApps)
+- Abusing wallet permissions and session states

+This project exists to address these gaps and define a clear security baseline for wallet systems.

+---

+## 👥 Who This Is For

+This project is designed for:

+- **Wallet Developers**
+  Building secure wallet applications and improving existing implementations.

+- **Security Auditors**
+  Assessing wallet systems and identifying potential vulnerabilities.

+- **Organizations**
+  Establishing security baselines and evaluating wallet solutions.

+- **Researchers**
+  Studying wallet attack surfaces and emerging threats.

+- **Web3 Users (Advanced)**
+  Understanding risks associated with wallet usage and transaction signing.